yutre021/IA/README.md

 ## 🚀 About me
-I'm Computer Engeneering, with focous in AI ENGENEERIGN
+I'm Computer Engeneering, with focous in AI ENGENEERING